Emergency Dentist – East Islip, NY

 We’re Here for You When You Need Us

-There are two things you can count on when it comes to a dental emergency: First, it will not happen at a convenient time.
+There are two things you can count on when it comes to a dental emergency.
+First, it will not happen at a convenient time.
 Second, it will probably feel scary and maybe overwhelming as well.
-The first thing for you to do is to remain calm; the next thing to do is to contact your emergency dentist in East Islip.
-You can relax and rest assured that everything will be all right when you have an excellent dental team on your side, like the one you’ll find at East Islip Dental Care.
+The first thing for you to do is to remain calm; the next thing to do is to contact your emergency dentists in East Islip.
+You can relax and rest assured that everything will be all right when you have an excellent dental team on your side, like the one you’ll find right here at East Islip Dental Care.

 Handling Common Dental Emergencies

 Sometimes it’s hard to know if you truly have an emergency situation on your hands.
 We encourage our patients to call us first.
 Our knowledgeable team can help assess your situation over the phone and determine if you need immediate attention or not.
 If you do, your team at East Islip Dental Care is here for you seven days a week, offering both morning and evening appointments, so we can easily accommodate our emergency patients.

 For some emergencies, such as a knocked-out tooth, it may seem like a good idea to visit your hospital emergency room first.
 This is actually not true because most hospitals are not properly equipped to handle dental emergencies, so calling your dentists in East Islip first will save you valuable time, stress, and money.

 Here are some common emergency situations and what to do until you can get to our office:

 Get to your dentist as soon as possible in this situation because they have the best chance of saving your tooth within the first 1 to 2 hours after your trauma.
 Handle the tooth as little as possible and use milk to keep the cells moist and alive.